Author Archives: Fr. Mykhaylo

 The Sanctuary candles will be lit for the entire week for your intentions.

-For the week of May 7-13 the left sanctuary candle is in memory of +Clement Smreck from Tom & Joyce Lesko.
-There is no request for the right sanctuary candle.
+For the week of April 7-13, the right sanctuary candle is in memory of +Mary Hayer from Mary Beth Hayer, and Janice & David Hartzell.
+There is no request for the left sanctuary candle.

 CHRIST IS RISEN!